Fathi123-max/baynat_z/README.md

 - Firebase Cloud Messaging integration
 - Support for  Android
 - Custom notification handling and display
-- Send notification  from  App
+- Send notifications  from  the App

 ## Video Preview